Lionel Carole

-Lionel Jules Carole (born 12 April 1991) is a French professional footballer who plays as a left back for Turkish club Kayserispor.
+Lionel Jules Carole (born 12 April 1991) is a French professional footballer who plays as a left back for club Caen.
 He is a French youth international, having earned caps at under-17, under-20, and under-21 level.

 Club career

 Early career

 Carole was born in Montreuil, Seine-Saint-Denis, to a French family of Martiniquais descent.
 His career began with hometown club UJA Alfortville.
 In 2000, while playing in the club's youth academy, he suffered a debilitating injury to his right eye, after a ball struck him in the face.
 The injury almost ended the player's career, however, his doctor gave him aerodynamic protective goggles to wear while playing, similar to former Dutch international Edgar Davids.

 Nantes

 Carole joined Nantes in 2006 and was, surprisingly, promoted to the senior team by manager Baptiste Gentili for the 2010–11 season, despite not having a professional contract.
 He made his professional debut on 17 August 2010, in a league match against Évian, appearing as a substitute in a 1–0 defeat.
 In the team's following match against Laval, Carole started and played the entire match in a 0–0 draw.